-Regular 10 - day introductory courses are held in March, April, May, June, July, September and October.
-The courses give an introduction to Tibetan Buddhism, teach meditation skills and include a two day analytical and single-pointed meditation retreat.
+The regular 10-day introductory courses are held in March, April, May, June, July, September, and October.
+The courses give an introduction to Tibetan Buddhism, teach meditation skills, and include a two-day single-point and analytical meditation retreat.
 The courses are led by Western Sangha, with daily teachings from a Tibetan Lama.
 If you are just interested in Buddhism, or experience problems in your life such as uncontrolled emotions, dissatisfaction, etc - this course will give you some skills to address these problems and make your life more fulfilling and meaningful.
 The daily schedule starts at 6.30 am and finishes at 9 pm.
 It encompasses sessions of meditation, teachings and discussion groups.
 The course leader, as well as the Tibetan Lamas of the monastery, is available for personal guidance.
 The daily schedule.
 The participants are expected to attend all sessions.
 Half-day silence is kept as a course discipline.
-Please contact us for the dates
+Please contact us for the dates.

 Daily Hatha Yoga Classes